 Yes, you can visit Lake Louise in January, and it’s beautiful!

 I love Lake Louise in the winter.
-Although expect Lake Louise to be cold and have a lot of snow in January.
+However expect Lake Louise to be cold and have a lot of snow in January.
 Because of its location in the mountains, you’ll want to get to Lake Louise earlier in the day rather than later.
-Sometime around 10am will give you optimal sunshine on the lake.
+Sometime around 10am will give you optimal sunshine on the lake, while visiting after 4pm means most of Lake Louise will be in the shade as the sun makes its way behind the tall peaks.

 Be prepared with a warm jacket and shoes to visit.
-We often find Lake Louise to be significantly colder than Downtown Banff.
+We often find Lake Louise to be significantly colder than Downtown Banff as it’s higher in elevation.

 Keep in mind that Lake Louise is frozen solid in January.
 It’s a great time to bring or rent ice skates or walk on the frozen lake with snowshoes.
-Thankfully when you’re feeling cold, you can duck into the Fairmont Château Lake Louise and warm up with hot chocolate.
+When you’re feeling cold, you can duck into the Fairmont Château Lake Louise and warm up with hot chocolate.

 Things to do in Banff in January